 Even if a person has the right to toll the statute of limitations thanks to the discovery rule, the statute of repose could still limit their ability to file a legal action.
-The statute of repose for medical malpractice cases is generally four years from the date of the injury.
+The statute of repose for medical malpractice cases from medical errors is generally four years from the date.
 This means the victims of medical malpractice typically have an additional two years to file their civil lawsuit.

-The statute of repose often comes into play for birth injuries.
-Determining if a child suffered a birth injury can be difficult, and the signs of a serious injury might not be present for months or years later.
+The statute of repose often comes into play for birth accidents.
+Determining if a child suffered a birth injury can be difficult, and the signs of a serious problem might not be present for months or years later.
 For that reason, the discovery rule applies in these cases.

 As is the case with the statute of limitations, exceptions also apply to minors related to the statute of repose.
-A birth injury action must be brought on or before the child’s 8th birthday.
+You must bring a birth accident lawsuit on or before the child’s 8th birthday.

 Find a Personal Injury Lawyer,